What is the purpose of mulch and when do you mulch?

 Our Landscape Soil is perfect for starting beds.
-It is a rich blend of 50% compost and 50% sand and soil.
-The compost is made from food grade production residuals, yard trimmings, and aged sawdust.
+It is a rich blend of 50% compost and 50% topsoil (sand, silt, clay-considered a sandy loam blend).
+The compost is made from food grade production residuals.
 One cubic yard of soil covers 100 square feet at a 2 inch depth.

 Mulch gives your lawn a clean finished look, but did you know that mulch is very beneficial to your plants and soil.
 Here are a few good reasons to mulch:

 - Reduce surface evaporation from the soil

 - Protect shallow-root plants from freeze damage and frost-heave